tinode/chat/docs/API.md

 }
 ```

-The following actions are currently recognized:
+The following actions are currently recognised:
  * kp: key press, i.e. a typing notification.
 The client should use it to indicate that the user is composing a new message.
  * recv: a `{data}` message is received by the client software but not yet seen by user.
  * read: a `{data}` message is seen by the user.
 It implies `recv` as well.